javedali99/audio-to-text-transcription/README.md

 2. The `pytube` library is used to create a `YouTube` object and filter the audio stream.
 3. The audio stream is downloaded as an MP3 file and saved in the `YoutubeAudios` folder.
 4. The `whisper` library loads a base model and transcribes the downloaded audio into text.
-5. The `langdetect` library detects language from the audio file automatically.
+5. The `langdetect` library detects the language of the transcribed text.
-6. The transcription is saved to a text file named `output_{language}.txt` and opened for the user to view.
+6. The transcription is saved to a text file named `output_{language}.txt` with the language code as part of the filename and opened for the user to view.

 ## Contributing 🤝🌱